wp-plugins/feedzy-rss-feeds/readme.txt

 You may use this plugin in your widgets and your pages and reuse the shortcode several times within the same page.

 By activating this plugin, your cover picture will be inserted into your RSS feeds.
 By doing so, you'll make it will easier for external sites to retrieve images from your feeds.

-Plugin is now using the TinyMCE API to improve UI and makes it easy to insert shortcodes!

 [CHECK OUT THE DEMO](http://b-website.com/feedzy-rss-feeds-wordpress-plugin-using-simplepie "Try It!")